coderanger/coderanger.net/content/posts/chef-and-vault.md

 the node data.
 Currently the server-side node object contains both proscriptive (what the node wants to be, policy name, run list, environment) and descriptive (what the node is currently, attribute data from the last run).
-The node needs write access to itself in order to update the descriptive data, but there is reason those two things need to live in a single server-side object.
+The node needs update access to itself in order to update the descriptive data, but there is no reason those two things need to live in a single server-side object.
 If we split them apart more fully, it would make having differing ACLs more natural and efficient.
 This has been discussed for a long time in the Chef community, but